A worker installs a solar panel on a roof

 Assessment of environmental, social and human rights issues (ESHR)

 Environmental, social and human rights issues (ESHR) play an important role in the promotion of foreign trade.
 When an application is made, due diligence is carried out to make sure that national and international standards will be met.
-With the following link you can access information on the requirements and procedure of the environmental, social and human rights assessment (ESHR assessment).
+With the following links you can access information on the requirements and procedure of the environmental, social and human rights assessment (ESHR assessment) and EHSR Background information as well.

 Promotion of climate-friendly exports